Pavel-Hrdina/Zettlkasten/Journal/2023-Oct-05 - Daily Stoic Reflection.md

 	2. - I am worried because my guts tells me something bad is happening.
 	3. - I am worried that I will fail.
 5. How can I decatastrophize today's problems?
 	1. - You are not a god, nor a stone, you are a human being and every human being that has ever archived greatness has made so many mistakes that I can't even count them.
 Get rid of the idea that making a mistake is a cardinal sin.
 If you want to become your best self, you are bound to make mistakes, otherwise you will only stagnate.
-Think how can you make less mistakes, but do not avoid them all together.
+Think how can you make fewer mistakes, but do not avoid them all together.
 6. What is within my control and what is not
 	1. - My [[Control Over Judgment|Judgment]] **is under my control**.
 	2. - I am **under my control**.